nice2h8u/-kraskal_algoritm/README.md

 # -kraskal_algoritm
-My realisation of kraskal algoritm at list, using only recursion
+My realisation of kraskal algoritm at Lisp, using only recursion